hamzajuzer10/NetworkStoreOptimisation/README.md

     j) retail_centre_type: "Major Mall" Used to calculate attractiveness (see predefined list)

     k) store_size: 20000 Used to calculate attractiveness

+    l) scaling_factor: 0.14 applies a scaling factor to the output demand turnover prediction

    The output of this function is a list with 1 key/value: key: "Gravity_model_store_predictions" and it holds a dataframe with cols: store, demand